Chetan51423/Crav-Cart/Readme.md

 "build": "parcel build Index.html"}
 -> now we can use command like ⭐npm run start / npm start and npm run build / npm build⭐

+17) How can we remove console logs from project
+-> parcel do not remove console logs by itself
+-> we have to add babel plugin and the configure it to remove console logs
+-> for that we have to go to *babel-plugin-transform-remove-console* -> and then isatall the package using *npm install babel-plugin-transform-remove-console --save-dev / -D* command to install the package
+-> we can see it inside node modules and package-lock.json -> next step is to configure that plugin by creating the .babelrc file and add the specification there from the website.
+-> .babelrc is configuration file for babel plugins

 =======================================================================================================

 #Lecture 3